julialorrayne/Bank-Marketing-Campaign/README.md

 The subscription rate is substantially higher (60%) for clients who subscribed in previous campaign compared to those who did not (~10%).
 This suggests that clients who have subscribed before are more confident or loyal, increasing their likelihood of subscribing again.

-  - Implement **personalized follow-ups** for previously successful clients to maintain engagement.
-  - Use **past campaign success** as a predictor in future models for improved targeting and efficiency.

 ---
  ### Customer segmentation - likelihood to subscribe